Continuous Learning for Android Malware Detection: Evaluation

 \subsubsection{Cold Start vs Warm Start}

 \textbf{Lesson 2:} warm start is better than cold start when using deep active learning for malware detection.

 In active learning, there are two options to train a new model after labeling new samples: cold start or warm start.
 Cold start re-initializes the model weights and retrains the model from scratch.
-Warm start continues training from the previous model weights.
+Warm start continues training from the previous model weights in each active learning iteration.

 Previous works have not studied the benefits of warm start vs cold start.
 The active learning experiments from previous security papers use cold start~\cite{zhang2020enhancing,yang2021bodmas,yang2021cade}.
 Deep active learning papers for image applications have used both cold start~\cite{emam2021active,kongneural,lang2021best} and warm start~\cite{yoo2019learning,zhang2020state}, but they did not find much difference between the two strategies.